Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 In the case of a $100 flight, the cost would only be 8,333 points through the Chase Ultimate Rewards portal.

-Regardless of how you redeem for travel, pairing the Freedom Unlimited with your Sapphire Preferred is a no fee way to help boost your rewards.
+Regardless of how you redeem for travel, pairing the Chase Freedom Unlimited® with your Chase Sapphire Preferred® Card is a no fee way to help boost your rewards.

 Follow @MileCards on Twitter for the latest updates and new offers